microsoft/DeepSpeed/docs/_tutorials/bert-finetuning.md

 for more detail of selecting these two modes.

-For model pre-trained with deterministic transformer, we use the same dropout ration used in pretraining (0.1).
+For model pre-trained with deterministic transformer, we use the same dropout ratio used in pretraining (0.1).
 However, we slightly increase the dropout ratio when fine-tuning the model pre-trained using the stochastic transformer to compensate for the lack of stochastic noise during fune-tuning.